nuxencs/seasonpackarr/README.md

 Add `--client default` to select one client.
 See [Prowlarr backfill](docs/product-specs/prowlarr-backfill.md) for RSS polling, API usage, limits, and result reporting.
 RSS runs only on its configured interval.
-The CLI and API always run targeted searches. autobrr remains optional and can run alongside it.
+The CLI and API always run targeted searches, which you can start on demand or schedule externally.
+Prowlarr is not required for the autobrr workflow.

 ### Smart Mode